HammadFahimS/OpenLLaMA3B-LoRA-Finetune-Sentiment-Classification/README.md

 Try to improve validation accuracy by tweaking the parameters.

 It uses LoRa to tune the model weights, which lets it run efficiently on a basic Nvidia T4 GPU

+The model is publicly available at: [https://huggingface.co/openlm-research/open_llama_3b] 🤗